 Team size: Even though we still feel that this is the ideal number of students per team we have decided to remove the minimum team size which was between three and seven students.
 Individual students can now participate to the GOMAC as long as they are registered under a professor.

 Prizes: We kept the best for last… We are very happy to announce our first cash prize (although it is limited to students from a single university).
-Adviso, a Montreal based Digital Marketing agency, has announced that it will award the best student team from ESG UQAM with a 2500$ (CAD) cash prize.
+Adviso, a Montreal based Digital Marketing agency, has announced that it will award the best student team from ESG UQAM with a $2500 (CAD) cash prize.
 The “best student team” will be determined by the team to rank highest in the 2020 GOMAC.
+More details are available under the GOMAC Terms and Conditions.
 We are currently working on getting prizes for everyone else.
 If you are, or if you know of, a company that would like to sponsor student teams please tell them to get in touch with us.

 Good luck to all teams!
 We hope you enjoy your learning experience this year!